Skip to content

 None of this matters if your email lands in spam.
 We configure authentication (SPF, DKIM, DMARC), warm the sending domain, and watch bounce and complaint rates so your sender reputation holds.
 On the legal side:

-- Email runs under CAN-SPAM: honest sender, physical mailing address, one-click unsubscribe honored automatically.
+• Email runs under CAN-SPAM: honest sender, physical mailing address, one-click unsubscribe honored automatically.

-- SMS and calls run under TCPA: consent captured at opt-in and recorded.
+• SMS and calls run under TCPA: consent captured at opt-in and recorded.
 The FCC’s one-to-one consent rule was vacated in January 2025, but TCPA exposure is real — we treat consent as a requirement, not a checkbox.

 We provide marketing services, not licensed insurance advice; you are the licensed party.
 Compliance is a trust signal, and we build it in rather than bolt it on.

-How we run it for you
+How we run insurance email automation for you

 We work inside your CRM and your brand so the list and the automation compound as your asset — not ours.
-The setup is the same one we operate across our 17 live campaigns:
+The setup is the same one we operate across our own live campaigns:

-- Audit your current follow-up and find where leads go cold.
+1. Audit your current follow-up and find where leads go cold.

-- Build the cadence, sequences, and CRM triggers against your lead source.
+2. Build the cadence, sequences, and CRM triggers against your lead source.

-- Wire deliverability and consent capture.
+3. Wire deliverability and consent capture.

-- Launch, then tune off reply rates, contact rates, and cost per issued policy.
+4. Launch, then tune off reply rates, contact rates, and cost per issued policy.

 Want to see how many of your paid leads are going unworked?
 Start with a free marketing audit, explore the broader final-expense marketing program this plugs into, or compare the rest of our agency services.